 According to a guidance from the WHO, cornmeal also comes with a good amount of folic acid, which has been linked to reduced risk of occurrence of births with neural tube defects.

-Salmon patties, much like most patties made of meat, are easy-going and super versatile.
+Salmon patties with cornmeal, much like most patties made of meat, are easy-going and super versatile.
 There is always room for you to add your favorite ingredients to them.

 As listed in the recipe card below, we also combined many flavor enhancers and binders to create super firm and flavorful salmon patties.
 First let's take a look at the two main ingredients, salmon and cornmeal, as well as how to choose and prepare them.